Tigers vs. Braves Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Ronald Acuna Jr., Zach McKinstry and others in the Atlanta Braves-Detroit Tigers matchup at Comerica Park on Monday at 6:40 PM ET.
+Oddsmakers have listed player props for Ronald Acuna Jr., Spencer Torkelson and others when the Atlanta Braves visit the Detroit Tigers at Comerica Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!